-This year shortly after Easter on the 12th of May, God willing we will be dedicating our new Bible Garden to the Lord with a special celebration and thanksgiving service.
+Shortly after Easter on the 12th of May 2019, we dedicated our new Bible Garden to the Lord with a special celebration and thanksgiving service.

 The idea for this Bible Garden was born from a desire to re-landscape the front entrance of the church property in such a way that it would make the walk up the hill to the church for our members and visitors a spiritual experience as they come to worship every Sunday.
 We also felt that it could be used as a means for people who do not yet know the Lord, or normally come to Church, to be introduced to God through His amazing creation.